 Summer fun in the sun often means fun in the water, too.
 Whether you'll be hitting the pool, lake, or beach this season, there are some crucial safety tips your family should know.

-We consulted Dr. Kristin McCabe-Kline, an emergency medicine specialist with Florida Hospital, for advice on keeping kids of all ages protected from water-related accidents.
+We consulted Dr. Kristin McCabe-Kline, an emergency medicine specialist with AdventHealth, for advice on keeping kids of all ages protected from water-related accidents.

 She explained that unfortunately, its often inattentive adults that lead to drowning accidents, not a body of water being dangerous.